-The winners of this year’s Excellence in Course Design Award are:
+The winners of the 2018 Excellence in Course Design Award are:

 - Ebenezer Concepción, PhD Candidate, Department of Romance Languages & Literatures,